fzyzcjy/flutter_rust_bridge/website/docs/guides/types/translatable/stream.md

 The `StreamSink` can be placed at any location.
 For example, `fn f(a: i32, b: StreamSink<String>)` and `fn f(a: StreamSink<String>, b: i32)` are both valid.

+### Stream argument in arbitrary types

+The `StreamSink` type can also be placed in arbitrary types, such as inside structs, enums, vectors, ...
+See example 3 below for more details.

 ## Examples

 See [logging examples](../../how-to/logging) which uses streams extensively.

-## Streaming from Dart/Flutter to Rust
+### Streaming from Dart/Flutter to Rust

 Simply iterate through your Dart stream, and call a normal Rust function for each item.
 For example: